-We now know the reason why Lily James isn’t returning in the Downton Abbey movie.
+We now know the reason why Lily James isn’t in the Downton Abbey movie.

-One of the stars who won’t be appearing, however, is Lily James, who played Lady Rose MacClare.
+One of the stars who doesn’t return, however, is Lily James, who played Lady Rose MacClare.

 Since leaving Downton, Lily James has appeared in a run of hit movies, including The Guernsey Literary and Potato Peel Pie Society, Cinderella, Baby Driver, Mamma Mia!
 Here We Go Again and this summer’s Beatles movie Yesterday.